 Geography at Gladesmore seeks to take students beyond the limits of their personal experience of the world around them, building resilience, encouraging cooperation and fostering independence through their study, as they do so.
 In this way, we strive to engender and develop an awareness of and critical engagement with our place in the world.

-- To what extent are volcanoes a risk?
+- Why are volcanoes a risk to life?

-- How will the UK produce its energy in the future?
+- How will the UK sustainably produce its energy in the future?

 - Coastal landscapes in the UK